AShayeb1/Desktop_AppBar/README.md

     - Centered expansion (expands left and right) to keep the bar's position fixed.
     - Perfectly centered small icon during auto-collapse.
     - Made the collapsed icon background fully transparent to show only the icon.
-    - Added version number to the Settings window in all supported languages.
     - Updated the application icon with a new high-quality design.

 ### Requirements